 On May 31, 2018, the Company entered into a license agreement with Newsoara Biopharma Co., Ltd., ("Newsoara") (the "Newsoara License Agreement"), under which Newsoara obtained an exclusive and sublicensable license to develop and commercialize the Company's phosphodiesterase type 4 inhibitors ("PDE4") program, including the compound HPP737, in China and other Pacific Rim territories (collectively, the "Newsoara License Territory").
 Additionally, under the Newsoara License Agreement, the Company obtained a non-exclusive, sublicensable, royalty-free license to develop and commercialize certain Newsoara patent rights and know-how related to the Company's PDE4 program for therapeutic uses in humans outside of the Newsoara License Territory.
+The Newsoara License Agreement was amended in 2020 to change certain future milestone payments and patent rights (the "First Newsoara Amendment").
 Under the terms of the Newsoara License Agreement, Newsoara paid the Company an upfront cash payment of \$2.0 million.
 During the year ended December 31, 2019, the Company received an additional payment of \$1.0 million related to the satisfaction of a development milestone during the year.
-The Company is eligible to receive additional potential development, regulatory and sales-based milestone payments totaling up to \$62.0 million.
+As amended, the Company is eligible to receive additional potential development, regulatory and sales-based milestone payments totaling up to \$58.5 million.
 In addition, Newsoara is obligated to pay the Company royalty payments at high-single to low-double digit rates, based on tiers of annual net sales of licensed products.
-Such royalties will be payable on a licensed product-by-licensed product and country-by-country basis until the latest of expiration of the licensed patents covering a licensed product in a country, expiration of data exclusivity rights for a licensed product in a country or a specified number of years after the first commercial sale of a licensed product in a country.
+Such royalties will be payable on a licensed product-by-licensed product and country-by-country basis until the latest of expiration of the licensed patents covering a licensed product in a country, expiration of data exclusivity rights for a licensed product in a country.

 Pursuant to the terms of the Newsoara License Agreement, the Company is required to provide technology transfer services for a defined period after the effective date.
 In accordance with ASC Topic 606, the Company identified all of the performance obligations at the inception of the Newsoara License Agreement.
 The significant obligations were determined to be the license and the technology transfer services.
 The Company has determined that the license and technology transfer services represent a single performance obligation because they were not capable of being distinct on their own.
 The transaction price has been fully allocated to this combined performance obligation.
-The remaining milestone payments that the Company is eligible to receive have not been included in the transaction price as of December 31, 2019, as it is not considered probable that such payments will be received.
+The remaining milestone payments that the Company is eligible to receive have not been included in the transaction price as of December 31, 2020, as it is not considered probable that such payments will be received.